USO Co-Action Learning Centre

 Founder's Day Celebration

-January 27, the birthday of late Mr. Jiya Lal Jain, founder Secretary General of USO, was celebrated as Founder’s Day. the teachers and students from Chitra Vihar visited USO House where they performed cultural programs.
-Students also received trophies and certificates for 100% attendance.
-The group then visited Lotus Temple before heading back home.
+January 27, the birthday of late Mr. Jiya Lal Jain, founder Secretary General of USO, was celebrated as Founder’s Day.
+The teachers and students from Chitra Vihar visited USO House where they performed cultural programs.
+Students also received gifts and prizes.
+We are very appreciative that PVR NEST supported USO efforts by arranging for screening of ‘Tanhaji: The Unsung Hero’ at PVR Cinema, EDM, Ghaziabad.

 How It All Began